 Side effects of sunitinib include:

-Researchers from the American Cancer Society are also studying new targeted therapies for treating desmoid tumors.
+Researchers are also studying new targeted therapies for treating desmoid tumors.
+This includes a drug called tegavivint and another called varegacestat.

 Have you taken a targeted therapy for your desmoid tumor?
-What side effects did you experience?
-Share your story in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.